Indiana Fish Stocking

-The 2014 annual fish stocking database includes fish stocked from DNR hatcheries, commercially purchased fish and fish stocked by fishing clubs or groups with a DNR fish stocking permit.
+The annual fish stocking database includes fish stocked from DNR hatcheries, commercially purchased fish and fish stocked by fishing clubs or groups with a DNR fish stocking permit.
 The database has been updated to include all stockings from 2019.

 Search by water body, county or species.